remix-run/react-router/README.md

 A complete routing library for React.

 **Note: We are currently working hard on some major API changes for version 1.0.
-To follow our progress, check out the [master](https://github.com/rackt/react-router/tree/master) branch!**
+You can [follow our progress, here](https://github.com/rackt/react-router/tree/master)!**

 Docs
 ----